th2-net/th2-docs/content/common/modules/codec.md

 ### Build script collection:

-[th2-net/th2-codec-generic](https://github.com/th2-net/th2-codec-generic) - project that builds FAST, FIX, ITCH, NTG, and SOUP **codecs** using their Sailfish implementation and `th2-codec-sailsfish`as a base.
+[th2-net/th2-codec-generic](https://github.com/th2-net/th2-codec-generic) - a repository that builds FAST, FIX, ITCH, NTG, and SOUP **codecs** using their Sailfish implementation and `th2-codec-sailsfish` as a base.

 You can use a link to a docker image of needed **codec** from its GitHub repository to deploy it using **th2-infra**.